Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 {% tab title="iOS" %}
 #### createTrackerWithConfig

 Optional configuration about the tracker can be passed to this function.
-The createTracker function returns the instance of MediaTracker with the given config to be used for tracking a media session.
+The createTracker function returns the instance of ACPMediaTracker with the configuration for tracking a media session.
 The createTracker function with callback as a parameter has been deprecated.

 **Syntax**